gotchoices/MyCHIPs/doc/learn-tally.md

 In the case of a first-time tally, these two levels are more tightly coupled.

 A MyCHIPs server should not normally accept a connection from anyone it doesn't already know about.
-So if two parties want to create a tally between them, one of the parties will have to issue a tally ticket to the other.
+So if two parties want to create a tally between them, one of the parties will have to issue a tally invitation to the other.
 Like an invoice, this information must be passed out-of-band.

 The process is conducted according to the following example.

-- User A3 will build a suggested tally and then request from his host system a ticket associated with that tally.
+- User A3 will build a proposed tally and then request his host system to generate an invitation associated with that tally.
   This authorizes a peer site to establish a connection, absent pre-shared key information.
-  It will also trigger site A to proffer the tally when the connection is made.

-- The ticket will be disclosed to User B1, via a reliable out-of-band pathway.
+- The invitation will be disclosed to User B1, via a reliable out-of-band pathway.
   For example, User B1 may scan a QR code on User A3's mobile device or User A3 may email or text the code to User B1.

 <p align="center"><img src="figures/Lifts-6.jpg" width="400" title="Example Network"></p>

-- The ticket contains:
+- The invitation contains:
   - User A3's [CHIP address](learn-users.md#chip-addresses)(CHAD), indicating how/where to
     connect with Site A on behalf of user A3.
   - An expiring, one-time token, authorizing connection without any other key information.
     The token will internally specify that it is for establishing a new tally;
   - The token expiration date/time;

-- Once in possession of the connection ticket,
+- Once in possession of the connection token,
-  Site B connects (on behalf of B1) to site A.
+  Site B connects via nose protocol (on behalf of B1) to site A.
   It sends a structure encrypted with the site A's public agent key, containing
-    - The connection ticket;
+    - The connection token;
-      - B1's CHIP Certificate, added into the ticket;
+      - B1's CHIP Certificate, added into the invitation;
-    - The public key of the site B agent (inherent in establishingn the NPF connection);
+    - The public key of the site B agent (inherent in establishing oisethe  connection);

   If site A can decrypt the message, and the token is still valid, it will:
     - Finalize opening of the connection (including agent key exchange);